djl004/YouSeeHousing/README.md

 Gmail password: UChousing110

-Application password:
+Application password: UChousing110

-Account with information:
+Account with information: youseehousing110@gmail.com For the following account, some favorites have been added for the account and the preferences have been added.